MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/cannot-authenticate-or-must-authenticate-twice.md

 1. Open Group Policy Object Editor (GPE) and connect to the local policy of the remote computer.
 2. Navigate to **Computer Configuration\\Windows Settings\\Security Settings\\Local Policies\\User Rights Assignment**, right-click **Access this computer from the network**, and then select **Properties**.
 3. Check the list of users and groups for **Remote Desktop Users** (or a parent group).
-4. If the list does not include **Remote Desktop Users** (or a parent group, such as **Everyone**) you need to add it to the list (if you have more than one or two computers in your deployment, use a group policy object).
+4. If the list doesn't include either **Remote Desktop Users** or a parent group like **Everyone**, you must add it to the list.
+If you have more than one computer in your deployment, use a group policy object.
     For example, the default membership for **Access this computer from the network** includes **Everyone**.
 If your deployment uses a group policy object to remove **Everyone**, you may need to restore access by updating the group policy object to add **Remote Desktop Users**.

 ## Access denied, A remote call to the SAM database has been denied

 This behavior is most likely to occur if your domain controllers are running Windows Server 2016 or later, and users attempt to connect by using a customized connection app.
 In particular, applications that access the user’s profile information in Active Directory will be denied access.

 This behavior results from a change to Windows.
-In Windows Server 2012 R2 and earlier versions, when a user logs on to a remote desktop, Remote Connection Manager (RCM) contacts the domain controller (DC) to query the configurations that are specific to Remote Desktop on the user object in Active Directory Domain Services (AD DS).
+In Windows Server 2012 R2 and earlier versions, when a user signs in to a remote desktop, the Remote Connection Manager (RCM) contacts the domain controller (DC) to query the configurations that are specific to Remote Desktop on the user object in Active Directory Domain Services (AD DS).
 This information is displayed in the Remote Desktop Services Profile tab of a user’s object properties in the Active Directory Users and Computers MMC snap-in.

-Starting in Windows Server 2016, RCM no longer queries the users object in AD DS.
-If you require RCM to query AD DS because you are using the Remote Desktop Services attributes, you must manually enable the previous RCM behavior.
+Starting in Windows Server 2016, RCM no longer queries the user's object in AD DS.
+If you need RCM to query AD DS because you're using Remote Desktop Services attributes, you must manually enable the query.

 > [!IMPORTANT]
 > Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, [back up the registry for restoration](https://support.microsoft.com/help/322756) in case problems occur.